Travelling to Phuket with Young Kids

 Know that kids are welcome everywhere in Phuket, and local people are generally very friendly towards children.
 Travellers with young kids or babies might find that wherever they go, they’ll have instant caregivers who will love to hold and play with their wee ones.
 Shy kids might feel overwhelmed, but it’s a delight to get so much joyful attention for most children.

 Several Phuket resorts have playgrounds and kid-friendly activities for their guests to enjoy.
 Beyond the hotel, some public playgrounds around Phuket include the beachfront areas of Kata, Karon and Patong.
-Phuket also has some privately-run play parks with an entry fee, including the Rawai Park and water park, Kids Club indoor playground in Patong Beach and the Happy Kids Club playground at Central Floresta in Phuket Town.
+Phuket also has some privately-run play parks with an entry fee, including the Rawai Park and water park, the Kids Club indoor playground in Patong Beach and the Happy Kids Club playground at Central Floresta in Phuket Town.
 Read more

 When travelling with kids, sometimes you need a break from the kids!
 If you need a babysitter to look after your wee ones while on holiday in Phuket, check with your hotel about any available service they recommend.
 There are babysitter agencies in Phuket, but since we haven’t personally tried them, we’re not sure who to recommend – do some research and ask around before booking anyone.